pytorch/tensordict/README.md

 artifacts such as shape operations (e.g. reshape or permutations), data manipulation (indexing, `cat` and `stack`) or calling arbitrary functions through the `apply` method (and many more).

-Tensorclasses support nesting and many more features.
+Tensorclasses support nesting and, in fact, all the TensorDict features.

 ## Installation